 - 1. be able to demonstrate their conceptual understanding of fundamental concepts of IHRM, its special features and emergence - 2. understand the conceptual knowledge of the recruitment and selection processes in a global business corporation. - 3. explain conceptual knowledge of training and development and compensation management practices in MNCs. - 4. demonstrate their conceptual skill of industrial relations issues and international HRM strategies. - 5. apply their conceptual knowledge of the IHRM in real time problems.

 PERFORMANCE AND COMPENSATION MANAGEMENT

+Course Code: MBA223H4 Credits: 3:0:0

-Pre requisites: Basic knowledge on Human Resource Management Contact Hours: 42L
+Prerequisite: Basic knowledge on Human Resource Management Contact Hours: 42L

 Course Coordinator: Dr. G Vijaya Kumar

 Content